jpletner/hour-of-code-adults/readme.md

 Adult Hour of Code
 ==================

-Based on code recipes from League of Amazing Developers
+Based on code recipes from League of Amazing Developers

 Customized to use for teaching adults an hour of JavaScript on December 8, 2015 at North University Community Library in San Diego, California.